 Whether cooked or raw, oats are still a delicious snack to your chickens.
 When you give to your pullets, oats can help reduce feather picking.
-Above all, they are a great source of minerals, vitamins, and some protein.
+Above all, they are a great source of minerals, vitamins, and great source of protein.

 rice.
 The two varieties contain more nutrients than the white ones.
 Never feed your birds uncooked rice for the sake of their safety.
 It is because the uncooked rice will absorb moisture inside your chicken’s gut.
 As a result, it will expand and cause serious problems such as blockages and intestine perforation.

-Popcorns are not only enjoyable when you are watching your favorite series or movie, but they can also make your birds happy.
+Popcorn is not only enjoyable when you are watching your favorite series or movie, but it can also make your birds happy.
 This is because they contain vitamins A, E, and K. Additionally, popcorns have a lot of minerals as well as fiber to aid in digestion.
 However, don’t add sugar or salt to this treat when feeding your feathery friends.

 When it comes to nuts, there’s more than you should expect in terms of nutrients.
 Nuts contain saturated fats, which means you should feed them in moderation.
 Also, they contain omega fat, which is right for your chickens.